Ishdew/Real-time-road-lane-detection-system/README.md

 * The primary goal of this project is to develop a Road Lane Detection System that accurately identifies and tracks road lanes in real-time using computer vision and machine learning techniques.
 This system is intended to enhance the safety and efficiency of autonomous vehicles and advanced driver-assistance systems (ADAS).

-## Steps involved
+## Steps Involved
-* Capturing and decoding video file
-* Grayscale conversion of image
+* Input image
-* Reduce noise
-* Canny Edge Detector
-* Region of Interest
-* Hough Line Transform
+* Create the camera caliberation matrix and distortion coefficient and undistort the image
+* Applying perspective transform
+* Thresholding to extract the lane lines
+* Histogram peak detection
+* Applying sliding window search algorithm ot detect lane lines
+* Apply curve fitting
-* Draw lines on the Image or Video
+* Overlay the detected lane lines and output the image